tradumatica/mtradumatica.github.io/index.md

 Then, you will be able to (6) Translate short texts and documents using these engines, join together machine translation systems, inspect language and translation models and much more.

+## Useful info and training materials

+We want you to make the best of MTradumàtica.
+Here you will find useful information about it and training materials that you can use and follow:

+[TODO: add presentations and training materials]

 # Where can I find MTradumàtica?
 You can see and use [Mtradumàtica for testing purposes](http://grtradumatica.uab.cat:8080/).